MultiSafepay/docs/content/faq/testing/test-payment-details.md

 The payment method CBC can only be processed on our new payment page starting with [PayV2](/tools/payment-pages/difference-between-v1-and-v2/).

+MultiSafepay provides test scenarios for Belfius transactions.
+To simulate the outcome of a transaction, select one of the following statuses:

 | Status    | Description              |
 | --------- | ------------------------ |
 | Completed | Transaction is Completed |